doctea/usb_midi_clocker/README.md

   - Am actually doing this in a separate module now, [Microlidian](https://github.com/doctea/Microlidian)
     - Move the Euclidian sequencer stuff from Microlidian into a library so that it could be used here as well
   - ~~Or at least add some controls via the APCMini sliders, eg over the envelopes~~
-- Improve stability of clock by getting it working in uClock/interrupts mode without crashes
 - Sync from external clock input (CV)
   - proof of concept implemented using the support in [midihelpers library](https://github.com/doctea/midihelpers), no reset functionality yet though
 - ~~More outputs~~ - done, now works with 4 clock outs and 4 separate sequencer track outs